luispuerto/luispuerto-net/_drafts/how-i-publish-my-blog-ci.md

 ## How?

-There are several options out there as CI services, from Travis —with is one of the most common one— to [Jenkins](https://jenkins.io) or, if you use [GitLab, their own CI](https://about.gitlab.com/product/continuous-integration/).
+There are several options out there as CI services, from [Travis](https://travis-ci.com) —with is one of the most common one— to [Jenkins](https://jenkins.io) or, if you use [GitLab, their own CI](https://about.gitlab.com/product/continuous-integration/).
+I'm going to talk about Travis, because it's the one I'm using myself.

+### Give access to Travis

+First of all, you should go to the Travis website and autorice them to have access to your repos in GitHub.
+Usually, just login with your GitHub account, they will ask for permission and if you just want to use Travis in all your repos or in some of the repos.
+I have it set for only the repos I'm interested on because otherwise Travis can be trigged just pushing a commit to GitHub[^2].

+### Configure your build

+Once you have given access to Travis, you need to configure your build.

 [^1]: These scripts can be whatever you want —more or less.
+[^2]: IIRC to trigger Travis you also need to have a `.travis` file in the `root` of your repo but I'm not sure.
+Anyhow... sometimes I have repos in GitHub that have files `.travis` and I don't want they run in CI.
+In the end you can do whatever you think it's more convenient for you.